 The action takes place during the Chinese Civil War.
 Everyone in the audience knows that the People’s Republic of China is about to prevail.
 Beware, evil landlords everywhere, especially on the first of the month…

-Our reluctant heroine/Wu Qionghua tied to a pillar, struggles furiously to free herself.
-A poor peasant girl, she has been singled out by the Evil Landlord/Nan Batian as one who could be sold into slavery at a good price.
+Our reluctant heroine/Wu Qionghua, tied to a pillar, struggles furiously to free herself.
+A poor peasant girl, she has been singled out by the Evil Landlord/Nan Batian as one juicy and strong enough to be sold into slavery at a good price.

 When the Evil Landlord’s Henchman/Lao Si tries to ready her for market…she escapes.

 She doesn’t get that far into the forest and the Evil Landlord Nan’s henchmen knock her out.
 When the skies open and a violent storm erupts, the Evil Landlord and his minions flee, convinced the girl is dead.

 Two innocent-looking men cross the stage.
 But they are RED ARMY WARRIORS in disguise.
 Hong Changqing/the Officer and Xiao Pang/the Messenger stumble upon the shattered Wu Qionghua.
 She mimes/tells them about her miserable life.
 They can only offer one solution: to join in their crusade.